External Funding Resources

 Description: An eight-week internship with an agency working in a disadvantaged community.
 Each student works with Internship Director and Consortium Director to determine an internship that fits his or her intellectual interests and/or a potential area of professional interest.
 The agencies represent many fields of interest, including education, healthcare, legal services, housing, social and economic needs, and community-building efforts.

 Eligibility: Students with a minimum of 2.5 GPA.
 Sophomores and juniors (rising juniors and seniors).
 Students must have taken or intend to take a course related to poverty studies at Centre College.
-(Contact Dr. Rick Axtell for a list of available courses.)
+(Contact Dr. Ellen Prusinski for a list of available courses.)

 Award: $816 food and commuter stipend; housing during internship; opening and closing conference travel, attendance and housing.